 While this comprehensive plan is intended to provide a long-term framework to guide general development, it must also respond to continuous changes that occur that may not have been foreseen when the plan was adopted.
-It is appropriate that some chapters of the Plan are rarely amended while others are subject to updating on a more regular basis.
+It is appropriate that some chapters of the plan are rarely amended while others are subject to updating on a more regular basis.
 Plan maps should also be updated periodically.
-For example, the Future Land Use Map may change regularly as zoning amendment requests are approved.